Ecodes-lab/tip-calculator/README.md

 # Tip Calculator

-An iOS Swift app that helps you calculate tips
+An iOS Swift practice app that helps you calculate tips

 # What I Learned
 - MVVM architecture in-depth